AbubakarAliyu2208/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern “root” from the file /etc/passwd
+ a script that counts the number of directories and sub-directories in the current directory